Leonie Cooper is a restaurant critic and editor.

 London’s best restaurants for outdoor dining

 When it comes to outdoor dining there are some excellent – and hopefully sun-dappled - options at some of London’s best restaurants.
 These terraces, canal-side spots, gardens and al fresco restos should make you feel like you’re on a proper holiday in your hometown.
 Whether you’re in the mood to have spaghetti in the sun or snack on sushi by starlight, our list has you covered.
 If you don’t mind heights, then check out some of the finest rooftop restaurants with views in London as well.
-June 2025: We've just added a few new spots to this list now that summer is in full swing; the terrace at London Fields favourite (and one of the best restaurants in London) Sesta, for example.
+July 2025: We've just added a few new spots to this list now that summer is in full swing; the terrace at London Fields favourite (and one of the best restaurants in London) Sesta, for example and the newly opened outdoor space at Basque steakhouse Ibai as well as the massive outdoor area at Pyro in Borough.
 Of course, London weather is temperamental at best, so quite a few of these restaurants (such as Acme Fire Cult and Ombra) offer covered terraces, just in case the heavens open.
-Hopefully things will stay dry though, and you can enjoy sitting outside while wearing sunglasses, looking important and snacking on a little salt cod fritter.
-Want to be outdoors all the live-long day?
-Get to Inis in Hackney Wick, which is open from 8am for breakfast Wednesday through to Sunday.
+But hopefully things will stay dry, and you can enjoy sitting outside while wearing sunglasses, looking important and snacking on a little salt cod fritter.
+Want to be outdoors all day?
+Get to Inis in Hackney Wick, which is open from 8am for breakfast Wednesday through to Sunday, or Soutine in St John's Wood, which opens at 9am on weekends.
 RECOMMENDED: These are the best rooftop bars in London.
 Leonie Cooper is Time Out London’s Food and Drink Editor.
 For more about how we curate, see our editorial guidelines.
-The hottest new openings, the tastiest tips, the spiciest reviews: we’re serving it all on our London restaurants WhatsApp channel.
-Follow us now.
+T

 The best Italian restaurants in London